phronmophobic/clong/README.md

 (String. dest2) ;; "clong!"
 ```

-The basic idea is to generate a description of the api with `easy-api` and generate the required structs, functions, and enums with `gen-api`.
+The basic idea is to generate a description of the api with `easy-api` and generate the required structs, functions, and enums with `def-api`.

 ### Tips